The Perils of Communicating Offhanded Information

 Dave is not alarmed by this but feels it’s worth passing along.
-In an e-mail, he includes this comment: “Marvin also mentioned that you had been late to the last couple of meetings.
+In an e-mail, he includes this comment: “Marvin also mentioned that you’d been late to the last couple meetings.
 This client can be kind of cranky that way.
 So, I would be careful about it with them.”

 Surprisingly Defensive Reaction

-Because Dave praises her work so highly in his e-mail, he is surprised when Michelle calls to talk about the comment.
-She says that she was a few minutes late to one meeting, but for the last meeting, the client didn’t set a specific time.
+Because Dave praised Michelle’s work in his e-mail, he is surprised when she calls to talk about the comment.
+She says she was a few minutes late to one meeting.
+And for the last meeting, the client didn’t set a specific time.
 He had said, “Just come by any time after 10:30.”
-Michelle seems surprisingly defensive over what was meant as a heads up, not a criticism.
+Michelle seems surprisingly defensive over what Dave meant as a heads up, not a criticism.

 A Changed Agenda

-Dave finds that, instead of discussing the positives of Michelle’s performance, he is trying to convince her that he wasn’t really bothered by the client’s comment, and that she’s blowing it out of proportion.
+For Dave, the agenda has changed.
+Instead of discussing the positives of Michelle’s performance, he’s trying to convince her that the client’s comment did not bother him, and that she’s blowing it out of proportion.

 How should Dave have worded his e-mail comment to do a better job of giving helpful, Q4 feedback?